Skip to main content

 Visiting Program Scientists

-The DIS check-in process is remote.
+The DIS check-in process is completed online.
 Scientists must be present in the United States to check in with DIS.
-DIS only accepts remote check-in submissions by NIH administrators via the DIS Case Submission SharePoint.
+DIS only accepts check-in submissions by NIH administrators via the DIS Case Submission SharePoint or the DIS Customer Portal.

 Check-In Timelines